 SAN ANTONIO — There’s a lot of mention of “Title 42” lately.
-With it comes images of crowds of people crossing the Rio Grande or on the banks of the river that divides the United States and Mexico.
-As it nears a potential end, it might be a good time to understand what it's all about.
+With it comes images of crowds of people crossing or on the banks of the Rio Grande, which divides the U.S. and Mexico.
+As it is expected to end Thursday, it might be a good time to understand what it's all about.

 What is Title 42?

 Title 42 is a part of U.S. law that deals with public health, social welfare and civil rights.
-It gives the federal government the ability to take emergency action to keep communicable diseases out of the country.
-Before then-President Donald Trump used it in 2020, it had only been used in 1929 to keep ships from China and the Philippines from entering U.S. ports during a meningitis outbreak.
+It gives the federal government the authority to take emergency action to keep communicable diseases out of the country.
+Before President Donald Trump used it in 2020, it had been used only in 1929 to keep ships from China and the Philippines from entering U.S. ports during a meningitis outbreak.

-Trump invoked the law when the coronavirus pandemic broke out, ostensibly to prevent the spread of Covid, but mostly to drum out migrants more quickly and without having to consider them for asylum.
-The Biden administration has continued to expel migrants from the country under the law.
-More than 2 million people have been expelled since Trump put it into effect.
+Trump invoked the law when the coronavirus pandemic broke out, ostensibly to prevent the spread of Covid, but its implementation allowed the Trump administration to expel migrants more quickly without having to consider them for asylum, and it has continued under the Biden administration.

 Why is there talk about 'lifting' Title 42?

-On the other hand, after a lull in immigration at the end of the Obama administration — including net zero migration from Mexico, the U.S. has seen jumps in the number of people arriving at the border.
-World events, economic disparities, cartels expanding smuggling operations, congressional inaction and outdated immigration laws have returned the number of times border officers encounter people crossing into the country illegally to figures seen in the early 2000s.
+After a lull in immigration at the end of the Obama administration — including net zero migration from Mexico — the number of people arriving at the border has jumped.
+World events, economic disparities, cartels’ expanding smuggling operations, congressional inaction and outdated immigration laws have meant the number of times border officers encounter people crossing into the country illegally has returned to figures recorded in the early 2000s.

 So will the border be open or not secure if Title 42 ends?

-Defining the border "open" or not secure is more about political rhetoric.
+Defining the border as "open" or not secure is more about political rhetoric.

 If Title 42 ends, the government reverts to previous immigration law, which falls under Title 8 of the U.S. Code of federal statutes.

-Border officers can expel people from the country more quickly under Title 42, because they can dispense with the asylum process.
-But the migrants are not assessed penalties they face under Title 8: Among those penalties is up to two years in prison if a person re-enters the country illegally after being removed or deported.
+While border officers can expel people from the country more quickly under Title 42 because they can dispense with the asylum process, migrants aren't assessed penalties they would now face under Title 8: Among them is up to two years in prison if a person re-enters the country illegally after having been removed or deported.
 Also, people who are removed from the country will be prohibited from re-entering the country, even legally, for five years.
 If caught re-entering they could face felony charges, imprisonment and longer bans on re-entering the country.

-Without those consequences, Mexican migrants and others have been using Title 42 “as a means to get multiple opportunities to enter the United States," said Ariel Ruiz Soto, a policy analyst at the Migration Policy Institute think tank.
-"That is counterproductive because it in some ways incentivizes migrants to try multiple times and the more times that migrants try, the more likely that they’re successful."
+Without those consequences, Mexican migrants and others have been using Title 42 “as a means to get multiple opportunities to enter the United States," said Ariel Ruiz Soto, a policy analyst at the Migration Policy Institute, a think tank.
+"That is counterproductive, because it in some ways incentivizes migrants to try multiple times, and the more times that migrants try, the more likely that they’re successful."

-In 2019, before Title 42 went into effect, just 7% of migrants apprehended by Border Patrol had been previously apprehended.
-That recidivism rate grew to 26% in fiscal year 2022.
+In 2019, before Title 42 went into effect, just 7% of migrants apprehended by the Border Patrol had previously been apprehended.
+The recidivism rate grew to 27% in fiscal year 2022.

-Why are cities on the border nervous about what comes next?
+Why are cities on the border and in the interior nervous about what comes next?